1 Day / overnight Tour

-‘Sounds of Stone’ is a journey of the soul into indigenous culture and country.
+‘Sounds of Stone’ is a journey of the soul of Kakadu.

 A maximum of only 10 guests.